 Terms of use for eRebate Portal

-These Terms of Use apply to the use of the eRebate portal provided by Tillotts Pharma UK Ltd. in connection with the Dispensing Account Programme (the Portal), including the use of the information and services offered on this Portal.
+These Terms of Use apply to the use of the eRebate portal provided by Tillotts Pharma UK Ltd. in connection with Marketing Masters Ltd, including the use of the information and services offered on this Portal.
 In using the Portal, you agree to be bound by these Terms of Use.

 If you do not accept these Terms of Use, you must refrain from using the Portal.
 If you continue to use the Portal, you will be deemed to have accepted these Terms of Use.
 These Terms of Use must be read in conjunction with any other applicable terms, policies and warnings governing the use of this Portal.